The Lao New Year on 5th April, 2021

-Laos is now putting extra effort into its tourism by decreasing the environmental and cultural impact of tourism, providing a source of income to its people, sustaining cultural heritage sites.
+Laos is now putting extra effort to decrease the environmental and cultural impacts of tourism while providing a stable source of income to its people, and sustaining cultural heritage sites.

 As a result, tourism in Laos is growing fast, featuring the country’s diverse tradition and culture, and remarkably friendly people.
 Many of our Laos private tours offer adventures well beyond the beaten track, have an up-close experience with rural Laos, trek through the jungles or visit a city of temples.